 Said and done.
-Granny circles the house, noting that most windows are broken and that the roof is far from OK.
+Granny circles the house, scrutinizing the windows which for the most part are broken.
+She also notices that the roof is far from OK.

-The sisters circle the old house and seen from above, the mansion seems to be in even worse shape than from the inside.
-Broken windows, rutting woodwork with the paint falling off and, most important, two gaping holes in the roof.
+The sisters fly around the old house and seen from above, it looks like the mansion is in even worse shape than it does from the inside.
+Broken windows, rutting woodwork with the paint falling off… The list is long.
+But most important are the two enormous, gaping holes in the roof.

 ‘I guess there goes peanuts,’ Missy shouts over the howling wind.

-They hurry back inside, where they continue exploring.
-Granny is curious about the door in the kitchen, but instead of a larder, she finds herself in a cozy little study.
+‘I saw something interesting from the outside,’ Granny explains over her shoulder as they hurry back inside.
+‘I’ll be a minute.’
+She is curious about the door in the kitchen, but instead of a larder, she finds herself in a cozy little study.
 At least it could be cozy with a little work.
 The walnut bookcases are lined with books, all leather bound and in amazingly good condition.
 A ladder leads through an opening in the ceiling…

 ‘Yoohoo!
 Up here!
 I’ve found the perfect spot for the palantír.’
 Granny peeks over the broken railing at her sister going through the bookcase in search of her favorite book.

 Cursing, Missy stops searching and climbs up the ladder, grousing all the way.
 ‘Why not take the staircase, like any other normal person.
 Or the elevator!
 But there’s of course not even an elevator in this gutter filled jumble of a house…’